-You’ll find rooms dripping with vibrant, over-the-top, whimsical decor that is reminiscent of Willy Wonka’s Chocolate Factory, only 10,000 times more extravagant.
+Around every corner you’ll find rooms dripping with vibrant, over-the-top, whimsical decor that is reminiscent of Willy Wonka’s Chocolate Factory, only 10,000 times more extravagant.

-You could literally do a tour of Sketch’s vast collection of toilets since each one has a totally different and totally outrageous aesthetic that is unlike anything you’ve ever seen.
+I mean, you could literally do a tour of Sketch’s vast collection of toilets since each one has a totally different and totally outrageous aesthetic that is unlike anything you’ve ever seen.

-My fave bathroom happens to be the one in the Gallery, the section of the restaurant that is devoted to serving afternoon tea.
+Personally, my fave bathroom happens to be the one in the Gallery, the section of the restaurant that is devoted to serving afternoon tea.